josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 <CalloutPlusQuote>

-The Glove80 feels _great_.
+The Glove80 feels _fantastic_.
 I find myself placing my hands on it just to feel it whenever I walk through the room.
+That's now nice it feels.

 </CalloutPlusQuote>